mleggett25/Credit_Risk_Analysis/README.md

 ![Undersampling](Resources/undersampling.PNG)

-- The balance accuracy score is 53%.
+- The balanced accuracy score is 53%.
 - The precision score for high_risk is 1% with a sensitivity score of 61%.
 - The precision score for low_risk is 100% with a sensitivity score of 45%.
 - Overall, the precision score is 99% with a sensitivity score of 45%.